+Biofuels usually comprises of liquid fuels and blending components produced from biomass materials called feedstocks.
+It may also include methane produced from landfill gas and biogas and hydrogen produced from renewable resources.
 Biofuels can generally be used for a number of applications such as, but not limited to, energy generation in the form of electricity.